 Understanding the Types of Lawn Fertilizer

-Using a fertilizer for lawns is an effective way to prevent disease and pest damage and minimize maintenance.
-But what type of lawn fertilizer to use?
+Using fertilizer for lawns is an effective way to prevent disease and pest damage and minimize maintenance.
+But what type of lawn fertilizer should you use?

-- There are time-release fertilizers which are beneficial for feeding the lawn over many months, and prevent the gardener from having to remember to feed again at a certain time.
+- There are time-release fertilizers that are beneficial for feeding the lawn over many months and prevent the gardener from having to remember to feed again at a certain time.